-So, for example, international trade in twelfth and thirteenth-century Europe was sustained by the community responsibility system.
+Grief provides the following example.
+International trade in twelfth and thirteenthcentury Europe was sustained by the community responsibility system.
 Because governments were weak and merchants moved themselves and their assets frequently, it was difficult to enforce contracts.
 By the time a contract was breached, the breaching party and his assets had probably left the jurisdiction.
 Anticipating the difficulty of contract enforcement, merchants might have been reluctant to engage in non-simultaneous trade.
 Nevertheless, European courts developed a mechanism that enabled merchants to have confidence that long-term contracts would be fulfilled.
 If a merchant from one community (perhaps Genoa) defaulted on his obligations, the aggrieved party (perhaps an Englishman) could sue in Genoese court.
 One might have expected a Genoese court to be biased in favor of its own resident and to rule against the Englishman.
 Nevertheless, under the community responsibility system, if the Genoese court refused to do justice toward the English merchant, an English court could confiscate the property of any and all Genoese merchants then in England, even if those merchants were in no way responsible for (or even aware of) the breach by their fellow Genoese trader.
 Although this mechanism facilitated trade, disputes were bound to occur, because English and Genoese courts could easily disagree about whether breach had occurred or about the appropriate remedy.
 If the English court confiscated the property of Genoese merchants, this could entail a significant disruption of trade, detrimental to both English and Genoese.
 Nevertheless, when the number of traders was small, disputes were relatively infrequent, so the cost of the system was low.
 The very success of the community responsibility system, however, caused trade to grow, which increased the frequency of disputes and the cost of any disruptions.
-In Greif's terms, the volume of trade was a quasiparameter, and by the late thirteenth century it had taken values that meant that the costs of the communal responsibility system outweighed the benefits.
+In Greif's terms, the volume of trade was a quasi-parameter, and by the late thirteenth century it had taken values that meant that the costs of the communal responsibility system outweighed the benefits.
 That put pressure on the relevant governments to abolish the system.
 The systems that replaced collective responsibility varied depending on the strength of governmental institutions.
-In England, legislation in 1275 abolished collective responsibility, and subsequent statutes set up more effective debt-collection procedures, which seem to have substituted for collective responsibility.
+In England, legislation in 1275 abolished collective responsibility, and subsequent statutes set up more effective debt -collection procedures, which seem to have substituted for collective responsibility.
 In Italy, however, city governments were unable or unwilling to establish similarly effective legal remedies.
 Instead, firms expanded their operations and stationed permanent agents and assets in far-flung substantial trading locales.
 These larger firms could credibly commit to honor their contracts, because, if they breached, they had local agents, who could be sued locally, and local assets, which could be seized.
 This system worked well for successful merchants who could establish large family firms.
-Smaller merchants, however, were left without the ability to make binding commitments in long-distance trade.
+Smaller merchants, however, were left without the ability to make binding commitments in long -distance trade.
+For a critique of this account of the community responsibility system, see Ogilvie 2011 pp. 270-85.